FAQ

 When someone helping another in distress meets them with respect and concern, and that person feels heard with their emotions validated, then trust can be built and they can start to feel safe again.

-Pubs, clubs, bars, cafes and breweries that want to show their patrons that they care about their mental health and play a role in helping them turn their distress around, when there are signs of suicide ideations or when someone deploys the GLASS EMPTY Signal or when a GLASS EMPTY coaster is handed to someone they trust behind the bar (a Pub Whisperer), or someone else they trust in the pub (a mate, family member, loved one, colleague or Community Whisperer).
+When there are signs of suicide ideation or when someone deploys the GLASS EMPTY Signal or when a GLASS EMPTY coaster is handed to someone they trust behind the bar (a Pub Whisperer), a mate, family member, loved one, colleague or Community Whisperer they can get the support they need.

 2.)
 Does every participating pub, club, bar, cafe and brewery need a Whisperer Team?